gvnnprrzz/Perruzzi_Giovanni_AJAX_Form/README.md

 # HW #3 - AUTHORING / WEB EMAIL VALIDATION

-This README outlines the details of the "Authoring / Web Email Validation" project, where we extend functionality to include PHP validation for each input element passed through the `$POST` array.
-Upon successful validation, the server will send an email, and we provide feedback messages to the user interface for pass and fail cases.
+In this project, I will extend functionality to include PHP validation for each input element passed through the `$POST` array.
+Upon successful validation, the server will send an email, and provide feedback messages to the user interface for pass and fail cases.

 ## Installation and Running